sreachtools/SReachTools/README.md

 2. [CVX](http://cvxr.com/cvx/) developed by Michael Grant and Stephen Boyd
 3. [GeoCalcLib](http://worc4021.github.io/GeoCalcLib/) developed by Rainer Schaich.
 4. [An algorithm for numerical computation of multivariate normal distribution values](http://www.math.wsu.edu/faculty/genz/software/matlab/qscmvnv.m) developed by Alan Genz.
 5. [allcomb.m](https://www.mathworks.com/matlabcentral/fileexchange/10064-allcomb-varargin) developed by Jos van der Geest.
+See [./src/helperFunctions/allcomb_license.txt] for license.

 Apart from these, we use commercial toolboxes from MATLAB and Gurobi, when available.